Freedom in the World

 The 2007 schism left the West Bank PA with a cabinet that lacked the support of the legislature, and the expiration of the presidential and parliamentary terms in 2009 and 2010 further undermined the government’s legitimacy.
 The PA’s ability to implement policy decisions is limited in practice by direct Israeli control over much of the West Bank.

 Abbas has overseen some improvements on corruption, and Fayyad was credited with significantly reducing corruption at the higher levels of the PA.
-Nevertheless, a 2013 report by the Coalition for Accountability and Integrity (AMAN) detailed endemic corruption, especially graft.
-An April 2014 nonbinding European Parliament resolution also raised corruption concerns.
+Nevertheless, a local nongovernmental organization (NGO), the Coalition for Accountability and Integrity (AMAN), continued to detail endemic corruption in its reports during 2015, noting a decline in transparency in the PA’s budget.

 The media are not free in the West Bank.
 Under a 1995 PA press law, journalists may be fined and jailed, and newspapers closed, for publishing “secret information” on PA security forces or news that might harm national unity or incite violence.
-Several small media outlets are routinely pressured to provide favorable coverage of the PA and Fatah.
+Media outlets are routinely pressured to provide favorable coverage of the PA and Fatah.
 Journalists who criticize the PA or Fatah face arbitrary arrests, threats, and physical abuse.
-Since 2007, both the PA and Israeli forces have shut down most Hamas-affiliated broadcast outlets in the West Bank.
+Reporters are also subject to administrative detention by Israeli forces.
+Since 2007, both the PA and Israeli forces have regularly suppressed Hamas-affiliated media outlets in the West Bank.

 The PA Basic Law declares Islam to be the official religion of Palestine and states that “respect and sanctity of all other heavenly religions (Judaism and Christianity) shall be maintained.”
 Blasphemy against Islam is a criminal offense.
 Synagogues are occasionally attacked by Palestinian militants.
 Some Palestinian Christians have experienced intimidation and harassment by radical Islamist groups and PA officials.

 Israel generally recognizes freedom of religion in the West Bank.
-Mosque vandalism and other attacks by Jewish settlers have increased in recent years.
-Citing security concerns, Israel occasionally restricts Muslim men under age 50 from praying at the Temple Mount/Haram al-Sharif compound in Jerusalem.
-For example, authorities imposed such limits for a period in late 2014 amid clashes over increased visits to the site by Jews.
+However, attacks on religious sites by radical Jewish settlers, including vandalism of churches and mosques, have increased in recent years.
+Citing security concerns, Israel occasionally imposes age restrictions on Muslim men seeking to pray at the Temple Mount/Haram al-Sharif compound in Jerusalem.
+Authorities barred men under age 50 for a period in late 2015 amid clashes over increased visits to the site by Jews.
 However, individuals are generally able to access religious sites.

 Israeli academic institutions in the West Bank increasingly face international and domestic boycotts.
 Primary and secondary education in West Bank settlements is administered by Israel, though religious schools have significant discretion over curriculums.
 According to the Association for Civil Rights in Israel, East Jerusalem’s schools are badly underfunded compared with schools in West Jerusalem.

-The PA requires permits for demonstrations, and those against PA policies are generally dispersed.
-However, in 2012 the authorities allowed the first Hamas rally in several years.
+The PA requires permits for demonstrations, and those held to protest against PA policies are generally dispersed.
 Israel’s Military Order 101 requires a permit for all “political” demonstrations of more than 10 people; demonstrations are routinely broken up with force, occasionally resulting in fatalities.
-In 2014, Israeli forces continued to restrict and disperse frequent and sometimes violent demonstrations in opposition to the security barrier, declaring some protest areas to be closed military zones.
-They regularly used rubber-coated bullets, stun grenades, and tear gas to break up demonstrations.
-Among other fatalities during the year, PA cabinet minister Ziad Abu Ein died after being struck by Israeli security personnel during protests in December, though the exact cause of his death remained in dispute.
+Such clashes increased in 2015, as Israeli forces sought to restrict and disperse frequent and sometimes violent demonstrations, declaring some protest areas to be closed military zones.

 A broad range of Palestinian nongovernmental organizations operate freely in the West Bank.
-Since 2007, however, many Hamas-affiliated civic associations have been shut down for political reasons.
-Researchers, lawyers, and activists are sometimes beaten by the PA security services, according to Human Rights Watch.
+Since 2007, however, many Hamas-affiliated groups have been shut down for political reasons.
+Activists and others who criticize the PA leadership can face harassment and abuse by security services.

-Workers may establish unions without government authorization.
-Palestinian workers seeking to strike must submit to arbitration by the PA Labor Ministry.
-No laws in the PA-ruled areas protect the rights of striking workers.
+Workers may establish unions without government authorization, but labor protections in general are poorly enforced.
+Palestinian workers seeking to strike must submit to arbitration by the PA Labor Ministry, and various other rules make it difficult to mount a legal strike.
 Palestinian workers in Jerusalem are subject to Israeli labor law.